Easy prawn fritters that are great as a starter or as a main, featuring sweetcorn, spring onion & fennel seeds in a slightly crispy batter.

 - 40g (4 Tbsp) Cornflour (Corn Starch in the US)

 - Oil for frying

-- Mix together the egg, plain flour, cornflour, milk, and salt to form a batter.
+- Add the egg, flour, cornflour, milk, salt, and white pepper to a bowl, then whisk to form a batter.

 Calorific details are provided by a third-party application and are to be used as indicative figures only.